Spencily/Capstone-Music-Library/README.md

     - No errors were returned when passing through the W3C validator

 - CSS
-    - No errors were found when passing through th e(Jigsaw) validator
+    - No errors were found when passing through the (Jigsaw) validator

 - Performance and Accessibility
     - I used google dev tools lighthouse to test for this.